cnu-2021/cnu-w01-workshop/README.md

 - Create more variables to print information about yourselves to get to know each other a little better: where you are from, where you are currently located and what time it is there, what courses you are taking this semester...
 It's a bit like having a conversation using exclusively `print()` commands.

 - You can also create a new Python script: in the "Explorer" tab, right-click on the name of the folder (`cnu-w01-workshop-...`), select "New File", and give it a name -- don't forget the `.py` extension.
 Write some code in it, run it; stage, commit, and push your changes for that new file to appear in the GitHub repo.
 You could create a new script like this to work together on one of the tutorial worksheet problems, for example.

+- If you've been using VSCode to manage git but you are curious about the terminal commands, try them out!

 ## Useful tips